 Therefore, almost all successful businesses secure background screening services to ensure detailed background checks and prior document verifications before recruitment.

 Not so long ago, a foreign news agency unearthed a vast network offering fraudulent degrees across Pakistan and around the world.
-The seized evidence exposed several high-profile individuals guilty of acquiring phony documents to get promotions, salary raises, meet the eligibility criteria for recruitment, to lure clients and to even secure seats in the public offices.
+The seized evidence exposed several high-profile individuals guilty of acquiring phony documents to get promotions, salary raises, meet the eligibility criteria for recruitment, lure clients, and even secure seats in public offices.

-Due to the increased demand of degree holders, the culture of fake degree accumulation is on the rise.
-Since there’s lack of awareness regarding the significance of sound employee background checks and growing deficit of efficient third-party expertise offering reliable risk management assistance.
+Due to the increased demand for degree holders, the culture of fake degree accumulation is on the rise.
+Since there’s a lack of awareness regarding the significance of sound employee background checks and a growing deficit of efficient third-party expertise offering reliable risk management assistance.
 Many employers end up risking the entire business by hiring unlawful employees.